Orchextra/orchextra-android-sdk/README.md

 Orchextra.reStart(Context);
 ```

-## New Method  refreshConfigurationInBackground on Orchextra SDK
+## New Method  refreshConfigurationInBackground on Orchextra SDK :bulb:

 This new method is very usefull if your Orchextra Project require to much geofences or beacon regions and you want to update that by time or distance with background process.
 ```java
 Orchextra.refreshConfigurationInBackground(Context);